ibme-qubic/ibme-qubic.github.io/README.md

   repositories contain various plugins however documentation for these is kept centrally.

-### ASL processing pipelines
+### Processing pipelines

-These are FSL-based pipelines for processing ASL data
+These are FSL-based pipelines for processing different types of medical imaging data.
+They typically utilise Fabber for the model fitting but also include pre and post processing steps specific to the data type.

  - [oxford_asl / basil](https://asl-docs.readthedocs.io/) is the standard FSL
-   based pipeline for processing ASL data
+   based pipeline for processing ASL data.
- - [OXASL](https://oxasl.readthedocs.io/en/latest/) is a new Python-based
+ - [oxasl](https://oxasl.readthedocs.io) is a new Python-based
-   pipeline, largely compatible with `oxford_asl` but with some new features and also supporting multiphase and vessel-encoded ASL data
+   pipeline, largely compatible with `oxford_asl` but with some new features and also supporting multiphase and vessel-encoded ASL data.
+ - [verbena](https://verbena.readthedocs.io) is a pipeline for processing DSC data.

+### Other peojects

+ - [fabber_matlab](https://fabber-matlab.readthedocs.io) is a simple Matlab interface to the Fabber model fitting tool